Excellence Reporter: Dr. Szokolszky, what is the meaning of life?

 I take that the meaning of life is the imperative to excercise whatever powers I have in order to contribute to this enigmatic life process in a positive way.
 My life is meaningful because I am compelled constantly to appreciate that I have been given a chance to live a unique and rich human life, and with it the responsibility to seek how I can contribute to make things better around me.

 ~Agnes Szokolszky is an associate professor of the Department of Cognitive and Neuropsychology of the Institute of Psychology, University of Szeged, Hungary.
 She earned her PhD degree at the Center for the Ecological Study of Perception and Action (CESPA), University of Connecticut.
 Her research interests are ecological and systems approaches to psychology, the history of psychology, and theoretical issues of psychology.
-She is a happy mother of two sons and lives in a harmonious and loving marriage with his husband for 45 years.
+She is a happy mother of two sons and lives in a harmonious and loving marriage with her husband for 45 years.

 Copyright ©2019 Excellence Reporter